ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/db.md

 Then create a dedicated database and DB account for your web app.

 {{< details summary="Disclaimer: I'm showing a simple setup" >}}
-I'm showing only a basic setup, i.e.:
+I'm showing only a basic setup in this guide, encompassing:

 - Password-based authentication using MySQL's default authentication plugin ([`caching_sha2_password`](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) at the time of writing).
 - Granting all privileges on the web app's DB to the non-root account.